LandSandBoat/lsb-wiki/New-CMake-Build-Guide.md

 ## Why the change?
 Historically, we've had 3 build systems: VS Solution, Linux makefile and CMake.
 On all platforms, when you wanted to add a file you had to add them to the VS `.sln` file, often by hand.
 This made cross-platform development annoying, and merge conflicts on the XML-based `.sln` files were a pain. `CMake` files are simple and allow us to more easily split the project into logical chunks to build and apply different build settings to.

 This first version is recreating the original build as closely as possible.
-This will allow us to:
+Now that it's complete, it will allow us to:
 - Make sure build flags and warning/error settings are the same on platforms.
 - Add/remove/upgrade external dependencies more easily.
 - Apply tools like `UBSan` and `Valgrind` to the build more easily.